netdata/netdata/collectors/python.d.plugin/slurm/README.md

 Monitors slurm queue statistics using the squeue tool.

-Execute `squeue` to grab information from the slurm queue.
+Executes `squeue` to grab information from the slurm queue.

 ## Configuring slurm